-2. Existence Value and Particular Value
+2. Particular Value

 In one of the last essays completed during his lifetime G.A.
-Cohen provided two distinct bases for a conservative disposition based in two concepts of existence value, which he referred to as 'particular value' and 'personal value'.
-In this section we will deal with particular value, leaving personal value until later.
-Cohen's particular value is such that "a person values something as the particular valuable thing that it is, and not merely for the value that resides in it" (Cohen, 2011, p206).
+Cohen attempts to rescue and revitalise an understanding of conservatism that he sees as both valid and distinctive from most readings of conservatism.
+The major part of that essay is devoted to explicating and defending the idea of particular value which Cohen identifies as arising when "a person values something as the particular valuable thing that it is, and not merely for the value that resides in it" (Cohen, 2011, p206).
 The key distinction here is that between the 'valuable thing' itself, and the 'value that resides in it'.
-On Cohen's account, the value that resides in any particular thing may take any form - it might be intrinsic or instrumental, it might relate to prudential value, aesthetic value, moral value or any other appropriate value.
+On Cohen's account, the value that resides in any particular thing may be of a variety of types - it might be intrinsic or instrumental, it might relate to prudential value, aesthetic value, moral value or any other appropriate value or combination of values.
 The details are not important.
-What is important is that while the set of values recognised as residing within the 'thing', which together constitute the 'basic value' of that thing, are the values that make that thing valuable, there is then an additional 'particular value' that attaches to the valuable thing itself.
+What is important is that while the set of values recognised as residing within the 'thing', which together constitute what Cohen refers to as the 'basic value' of that thing, are the values that make that thing valuable, there is then an additional 'particular value' that attaches to the valuable thing itself.
 And it is this additional particular value that grounds the conservative disposition.